simojo/season-spring-2024/README.md

 * this challenge must be completed using the `Java` language
 * the program must run and output the string `Hello, World!`
+* the program must be written in the `1/src/main/java/com/golf/one/Main.java` file

 ## Tips